-13 Best Things to do in Manuel Antonio, Costa Rica | 2023 Guide
+13 Best Things to do in Manuel Antonio, Costa Rica

-Manuel Antonio is a small town located just south of the city of Quepos on the Pacific coast of Costa Rica, in the province of Puntarenas.
+Manuel Antonio is a small town located just south of the city of Quepos on the Pacific Coast of Costa Rica, in the province of Puntarenas.
 Known for beautiful beaches, lush tropical rainforests, and abundant wildlife, Manuel Antonio is one of the top tourist destinations in Costa Rica.

 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our full disclosure

-The biggest draw of the area is Parque Nacional Manuel Antonio or Manuel Antonio National Park.
+The biggest draw of the area is Parque Nacional Manuel Antonio (Manuel Antonio National Park).
 With an area of just 1,983 hectares, it is one of Costa Rica’s smallest National Parks, but its biodiversity is unsurpassed!
+The park is home to many endangered species, including three-toed sloths, howler monkeys, squirrel monkeys, scarlet macaws, and many others.

 Don’t leave your home without Travel Insurance!